GJWT/nodeOIDCMsg/README.md

-## How to deserialize & verify required or non required claims
+## How to deserialize & verify required or optional claims

 A token profile’s fromJWT method can be used to decode a JWT.
 While the JWT is decoded, the backend also verifies the payload to check if it matches the expected claims.
 Claims to be verified can be passed in as key value pairs as the third parameter of the fromJwt method.
 Expected required claim values are required while deserializing.